 But, as well as avoiding risks, there are multiple financial benefits for establishing and maintaining a strong, positive corporate reputation.

-- Increased investor confidence – a strong corporate reputation can signal future behavior and decision-making.
+- Increased investor confidence - a strong corporate reputation can signal future behaviour and decision-making.
 This is helpful for market predictions, making it easier to attract investment where positive returns are anticipated.

 - Building customer loyalty – a good corporate reputation can reinforce customers’ attachment to a brand.
 Where customers perceive their values to be aligned with those of the company, they may be more inclined to buy its goods or services.